pdenno/RADmapper/README.md

 # RADmapper
-Exploratory implementation of an interoperable exchange form for mapping
+Exploratory implementation of an interoperable exchange form for mapping, and a web-based exerciser for the language.

 This library is an implementation of a language designed to serve as an *interoperable exchange form* for expressing the intent of many mapping and data restructuring needs.
 As an interoperable exchange form, it is intended that the language can be translated (by humans and machine) into mapping specification in other languages.